toots/shine/README.md

 [shine](https://github.com/savonet/shine) is a blazing fast mp3 encoding library implemented in fixed-point arithmetic.
 The library can thus be used to performe super fast mp3 encoding on architectures without a FPU, such as `armel`, etc..
-It is also, however, also super fast on architectures with a FPU!
+It is also super fast on architectures with a FPU!

 How to use?
 -----------